rafaelchiafarelli/harpia/README.md

         * every variable can serve as a filter for a query
         * every Foreing-Key can be used as filter for a query
 * <name> -- must be defined according with the standart coding of the company and must not be equal to any other message on this file, and no internal variable can be equal to this name.
 * int id = 0; -- is OBRIGATORY and always will occupy the first index.
 It is primary-key for the database when applicable, but always will exist.
+Index 0 is NOT USABLE and an error should occur in compilation time.
 * <modifier>[...] several modifiers can be concatenated to form the innerworking of a table or a variable
     * optional -- this variable is optional and do not need to be present
     * repeteable -- this variable is dinamically allocated
+       * if it is a database, a new table is created to contain this variable.
     * map -- this means that the variable is a map of a first and a second item.
         * serialization, in this case, will treat the map as a list of dict ex.: